TuDo-Makerspace/MIDI-Breakouts/README.md

 The following project is licensed under the [CERN-OHL-P v2 license](https://ohwr.org/cern_ohl_p_v2.pdf)

+The boards on the pictures claim `TAPR Open Hardware License v1.0`, however, the KiCAD project has been updated to use the CERN-OHL-P v2 license.

 Crediting is always appreciated, even for something as trivial as a pair of breakout boards!